 Check out the brightness settings that come with this eco-friendly TV.
 The dynamic options make it a great choice to bring home.
 Image quality is razor sharp and works for all media content you wish to view on it.

-It’s one of the many Sceptre energy-efficient TVs that utilize smart technology, grants you access to numerous content and streaming services.
+It’s one of the many Sceptre energy-efficient TVs that utilize smart technology, granting you access to numerous content and streaming services.
 Also, you have a variety of connection points, including VGA, USB, CVI, PC Audio, and AV input.

 With LED TVs, energy consumption is no longer a problem.
 And, this 43″ screen from Insignia is a perfect indication of that.
 It offers you the best quality paired with the most energy-efficient technology.

 In terms of resolution, you get 1080p which ensures you always enjoy the best quality HD images.
 This applies to all content you want to view.